 - lay the foundation for each student to build a strong intellectual identity

 We hope you can help.
 All contributions are welcome and will make a difference in students’ lives.
 For alumni, we hope you remember how critical orientation was to your own Berkeley journey.
 For members of our current Cal community (faculty, staff, students, and families), we hope you strengthen our campus culture by helping give new students a warm welcome and firm foundation as they begin at Berkeley.
 And for members of the larger community, we hope you join us in our goal of providing access, academics, and engagement as a public university.

-If you have any questions, concerns, or ideas, please direct them to Chrissy Roth-Francis, director of New Student Services, at: email@example.com
+If you have any questions, concerns, or ideas, please direct them to New Student Services: email@example.com